SYMA X5UW quadcopter review

 SYMA X5UW review – Test flight

-The motors can be armed in 2 ways, by pushing up and down the throttle stick (left one in mode2) or moving both sticks to the lowest inner position.
+The motors can be armed in 2 ways: by pushing up and down the throttle stick (left one in mode 2) or by moving both sticks to the lowest inner position.

 The “Low” speed rate is just perfect for indoor practice.
 The aircraft is very stable and reacts well to the control commands.Syma X5UW quadcopter review - Test flight

-When I switched to “High” speed the quad became speedy and more agile.
+When I switched to “High” speed, the quad became speedier and more agile.
 This speed rate is recommended for outdoor flights.
 The wind resistance is also improved at this speed rate.

 My first flight with the SYMA X5UW ended after about 6 minutes.
 Honestly, I was positively impressed by its flight performance.
 There is a huge improvement compared to my X5SC-1.